 Healthy, beautiful skin that retains a youthful appearance as we age is something that we all desire.
-We spend money (sometimes a lot of money) on quality skin care products and take the time to apply our carefully selected regimens both morning and night.
-But who’s to say that our nighttime skin care isn’t just rubbing off onto the pillowcase overnight?
+We spend money (sometimes a lot of money) on quality skincare products and take the time to apply our carefully selected regimens both morning and night.
+But who’s to say that our nighttime skincare isn’t just rubbing off onto the pillowcase overnight?
 If you have a pillowcase as nice as our soft pillowcases, you want to protect it from skincare products.

 What affects product absorption into the skin?

-However, if particle size is too large to navigate through the corneocytes of the stratum corneum, the product will either remain on the surface of the skin or move in between the cells.
-Products that remain on the surface of skin, such as thick occlusive creams and ointments, have a high tendency to rub off onto your pillow case during the night.
+However, if the particle size is too large to navigate through the corneocytes of the stratum corneum, the product will either remain on the surface of the skin or move in between the cells.
+Products that remain on the surface of the skin, such as thick occlusive creams and ointments, have a high tendency to rub off onto your pillowcase during the night.

 Product ingredients are better absorbed if the skin is well-hydrated and moist.
 (Nursing 411) While it is beneficial to maintain your skin’s hydration level, applying certain products when your face is not fully dry can lead to excessive absorption.
 This explains why a strong warning exists regarding waiting at least 10 minutes for your skin to dry after cleansing before application of topical retinoids.
 Observe this only if you want to avoid skin dryness, redness, burning, and peeling, that is.